vorburger/www.fineract.dev/README.md

 *Is this free?*  The demo instance is and always will be free.

 *Who pays for hosting this?*  [vorburger@](https://github.com/vorburger) originally paid for it personally.
-Google Cloud hosting costs for this demo site are currently graciously offered by [Google Open Source](https://opensource.google/).
+Google Cloud hosting costs for this demo site were graciously offered by [Google Open Source](https://opensource.google/) from mid October 2021 to 2022.
+The demo instance is currently stopped; please reach out to [hosting@fineract.dev](mailto:hosting@fineract.dev?subject=[www.fineract.dev]) if you would like to discuss bringing it back alive.

 *Can I do whatever I like on the demo instance?*  Sure!
 Just to avoid any misunderstanding about what a **demo** is, and is not: The database of the default tenant on the demo may be completely wiped about once a week by an automated script!